Quickstart ebuild guide

 At the top of the ebuild is a header block.
 This is present in all ebuilds.

-Ebuilds are indented using tabs, with each tab representing four places.
-See Ebuild File Format.
+Ebuilds are indented using tabs, with each tab representing four spaces.
+See Ebuild file format.

 Next, there are a series of variables.
 These tell Portage various things about the ebuild and package in question.